charlestonsoftware/moneypress-cafepress/readme.txt

-=== MoneyPress : Cafepress Edition ===
+=== MoneyPress : CafePress Edition ===
-Plugin Name: MoneyPress : Cafepress Edition
+Plugin Name: MoneyPress : CafePress Edition
 Contributors: cybersprocket
 Donate link: http://www.cybersprocket.com/proucts/wpquickcafepress/
 Tags: plugin,post,page,cafepress,affiliate,shirts,pod,print-on-demand,store,products,ecommerce,revenue sharing,storefront,cj,commission-junction
 Requires at least: 2.6
 Tested up to: 2.9.2
-Stable tag: 2.3
+Stable tag: 3.0

-MoneyPress : Cafepress Edition allows you to quickly and easily display products from Cafepress on any page or post via a simple shortcode.
+MoneyPress : CafePress Edition allows you to quickly and easily display products from CafePress on any page or post via a simple shortcode.
+Upgrading?
+This is a major release update, you will need to re-enter any settings on your admin panel including the license key and CafePress API key after upgrading.

 == Description ==

-MoneyPress : Cafepress Edition allows you to quickly and easily display products from Cafepress on any page or post via a simple shortcode.
+MoneyPress : CafePress Edition allows you to quickly and easily display products from CafePress on any page or post via a simple shortcode.
 Install the plugin and you can add products to your existing blog posts or pages just be entering a shortcode.
 Multiple configuration options allow you to customize the display.
-If you are a Cafepress retailer, this plugin is for you!
+If you are a CafePress retailer, this plugin is for you!

-Requires PHP5 with XMLDOM.
+Requires PHP5.

 Features: